root-foundation/root/README.md

 We propose a new economic system that unites society and unlocks humanity’s potential by giving every person a share in our collective progress and democratizing opportunity.

 [^ai]: To avoid confusion, when we say "artificial intelligence" unabbreviated (and without other qualifiers) we mean the broader societal, cultural, and technological change.
 We note 3 milestones: <br /><br />1.
 Domain specific AI: performs specific cognitive tasks but lacks broad adaptability. <br />2.
 AGI: _reasons_ across most domains as well as a human. <br />3.
-Superintelligence: performs cognition _above_ reasoning (appears to be _intuitive_). <br /><br />We believe we will have full AGI far sooner than most people think, full Superintelligence far, far later than many think (possibly never).
+Superintelligence: performs cognition _above_ reasoning (appears to be _intuitive_). <br /><br />We believe we will have full AGI far sooner than most people think, full Superintelligence far, far later than many think.

 ## Problem